Specialty Qualifying Exam

 - Make sure you're familiar with all of the information included in ABOG Policies.

 - Beginning in 2018, you must achieve board certification in Obstetrics and Gynecology within 8 years of completion of your training.
 If certification is not achieved within 8 years, you're no longer eligible to apply for either the Qualifying or Certifying Exams unless you complete a minimum of 6 months of supervised practice to regain eligibility.
-See complete details about Regaining Eligibility for Initial (OB-GYN) Certification.
+See complete details about Regaining Eligibility for OB GYN Certification.

 - Log in to your personal profile page in ABOG's physician portal.